asokratis/python-currency-anywhere/README.md

 * To keep track of all new changes properly, [currency configurations](currency_configurations.py), as well script **update_currency_configurations** is now sorted by currency symbol in ascending order.
 * Optional parameter **daysinterval** now supports negative numbers.
 * Updated main documentation on the new features and added required modules for python_currency_fixer in [requirements.txt](requirements.txt)
+#### Version 0.06
+* Streamline output: Before, printing output was called for every API call.
+Now, printing output is only done once after all API calls are done.
+* Added optional flag parameter **sort_by_symbol** that sorts results instead by currency symbol in ascending order and then by date in ascending order.
+* Updated main documentation and Q&A section on existing and new features.